prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 The Remote-Write specification, in general, is intended to document the standard for how Prometheus and Prometheus Remote-Write compatible senders send data to Prometheus or Prometheus Remote-Write compatible receivers.

 This document is intended to define a second version of the [Prometheus Remote-Write](./remote_write_spec.md) API with minor changes to protocol and semantics.
 This second version adds a new Protobuf Message with new features enabling more use cases and wider adoption on top of performance and cost savings.
-The second version also deprecates the previous Protobuf Message from a [1.0 Remote-Write specification](./remote_write_spec.md#protocol).
+The second version also deprecates the previous Protobuf Message from a [1.0 Remote-Write specification](./remote_write_spec.md#protocol) and adds mandatory [`X-Prometheus-Remote-Write-Accepted-` HTTP response headers](#response-headers) for reliability purposes.
 Finally, this spec outlines how to implement backwards-compatible senders and receivers (even under a single endpoint) using existing basic content negotiation request headers.
 More advanced, automatic content negotiation mechanisms might come in a future minor version if needed.
 For the rationales behind the 2.0 specification, see [the formal proposal](https://github.com/prometheus/proposals/pull/35).

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).